Mba205/siem-threat-detection-system/README.md

 ## 1. Overview

 This project demonstrates a **Security Information and Event Management (SIEM) Threat Detection System** focused on identifying suspicious authentication and remote access activity.
-The project is designed to showcase practical SIEM workflows, threat detection logic, and security analysis using a combination of **Splunk**, **Python**, and detection best practices.
+The project is designed to showcase practical SIEM workflows, threat detection logic, and security analysis using a combination of **Elastic Cloud**, **Python**, and detection best practices.

 The system focuses on **realistic SOC use cases** rather than large-scale infrastructure, emphasizing detection logic, alerting, and response.